furkansahin16/simpra-dotnet-bootcamp/works/SimpraApi/README.md

 # SimpraApi

 ## Project Description
 SimpraApi is an API project that enables CRUD operations on `Product`, `User` and `Category` entities.
+This project is also developing regularly.
+New technologies will be integrated simultaneously with the bootcamp.

 It is built using ASP.NET Core Web API 6.0.
 This project utilizes various technologies and frameworks, including:

 - Entity Framework
 - Serilog